 Once you know what your business hopes to look like in 3-6 months, you need to make sure you’ve got the right talent in place to make it happen.

-“I’ve spoken to hundreds of CEOs and business owners in the past 12 months, and when inquiring how their business is, the response is a range from devastation to 2020 being the best year ever,” said McAlister.
+“I’ve spoken to hundreds of CEOs and business owners in the past 12 months, and when inquiring how their business is, the response is a range from devastation to 2020 or 2021 being the best year ever,” said McAlister.
 “This range has caused a massive chain reaction in the talent sector that has forced everything from furloughs to layoffs to hiring sprees.
 The level of activity that would normally have taken place over a year or two, was all condensed into a period of months.”

 Depending on your market, there might be an abundance of talent right now.

 “One business in our network was able to hire 60 FTEs of the 100 they needed within a week,” said McAlister.
 “This would have been nothing short of impossible prior to the pandemic crisis.
 The number one question I urge all leaders to ask themselves is, ‘What type of talent is now considered ‘great talent’ for your new organization’?”

 Part of your talent evaluation includes looking at people’s soft skills and emotional intelligence.

 When looking at your teams, you need to examine your talent and decide if they are truly effective in their current roles.
 Do they have the right skill set, agility and emotional intelligence to pivot to a new role or new set of responsibilities?
 Are they doing the right things?
 Are they effective in getting results?
 Can they manage a remote team?
 Your department KPIs will play an important role here.
 Using outside resources might also be smart.